 - 1 teaspoon white vinegar

-- ¼ teaspoon freshly ground white or black pepper
+- 1/4 teaspoon white pepper freshly ground, can substitute black pepper

 - Place the potatoes, water, garlic, 1 teaspoon of the kosher salt, and vinegar in the cooking pot of the Cuisinart Pressure Cooker.
 Cover and select High Pressure.
 Set timer for 7 minutes.
 When cooking is completed, use Quick Pressure Release.
 Turn off.